Skip to main content Skip to navigation Skip to footer

 Always online

-AWS, Azure, GCP, Hetzner, or your own hardware.
-Mix and match.
-Any Linux machine with btrfs can be a replication target.
+AWS, Azure, GCP, Hetzner, or your own servers.
+Mix and match however you like.
+Any Linux machine with our storage engine can be a backup target.

 No vendor lock-in